Gun salutes to be fired across UK to mark death of Prince Philip | ITV News

 Prince Philip: Gun salutes to be fired across UK to mark death of Duke of Edinburgh

+Watch ITV News live coverage following death of the Duke of Edinburgh

-Gun salutes marking the death of the Duke of Edinburgh are to take place across the UK, in Gibraltar and at sea.
-Saluting batteries will fire 41 rounds at one round every minute from midday in cities including London, Edinburgh, Cardiff and Belfast, as well as Gibraltar and from Royal Navy warships, the Ministry of Defence (MoD) said.
+Gun salutes marking the death of the Duke of Edinburgh are to take place across the UK, in Gibraltar and at Sea.

+Saluting batteries will fire 41 rounds at one round every minute from midday in cities including London, Edinburgh, Cardiff and at Hillsborough Castle in County Down.

 Prince Philip passed away at Windsor Castle on Friday, Buckingham Palace announced shortly after midday.